The Distressed Debt Desk: The Best Way to Combine Sales & Trading and Investment Banking?

 The main differences are the metrics and multiples we focus on – leverage and interest coverage ratios instead of P / E or EV / EBITDA – and that we’re always looking for the next shoe to drop.

-In equities, a company’s stock price might “trend down” or “trend upward” over time, but in distressed credit, you tend to see jumps rather than trend lines.
+In equities, a company’s stock price might “trend down” or “trend upward” over time, but on the distressed debt desk, you tend to see jumps rather than trend lines.

 For example, if a bond is selling for 80% of its par value, we might examine all the covenants and say, “What’s the downside?
 If Covenant X is violated and secured bond holders accelerate interest payments, what will the unsecured bond’s price drop down to?
 What about if Covenant Y is violated?”